-I guess the thinking is that good tripods, which cost ~$300 are so much better than cheap tripods that you should simply wait patiently until you can afford to spring for a good one.
+The thinking is that budget tripod are so terrible that you should simply wait patiently until you can afford to spring for an excellent, professional $300+ one.

 But here’s how I look at it.
 If you don’t have a tripod and just want to learn how to use one to expand your photography skills, why hold out until you can afford the expensive one?
 Why not start with an affordable one and graduate to the good stuff later?